 Oscar wrote for the television series Supercity.
 In 2013 he played the title character in the police drama Harry, which he also co-wrote.
 He directed Madeleine Sami's television comedy Super City, and co-directed a US pilot of it with Taika Waititi.

 A 2006 Arts Foundation Laureate Award winner and Qantas award-winning journalist, Oscar was appointed to the Council of Creative New Zealand in 2007.
 In 2008, he was awarded a Sir Peter Blake Trust Emerging Leader Award.
-And in 2009 received The New Zealand Order of Merit for his services to television and theatre.
+In 2009 he was awarded member of The New Zealand Order of Merit for his services to television and theatre.

 In 2016 he was awarded the Senior Pacific Artist Award with Dave Fane at the Creative New Zealand Arts Pasifka Awards and in 2019 received the Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawai'i at Mānoa.